fani-lab/Library/ComputeCanada.md

 5. Enter your Username and Password if requested in the opened terminal.

-Before Deploying the project, we need to upload our project files onto the server.
+Before Deploying the project, you need to upload your project files to the server.

 Most of the servers have a projects directory.
 Using _MobaXterm_, after connecting to the server, you can open it and upload your files with `drag and drop` or via `upload buttons`.